The Gap Concept

 Why Does This Concept Matter?

-At its core, poker is a game of incomplete information.
-The gap concept leverages this fundamental aspect by encouraging players to consider not only the strength of their own hand but also the implied strength suggested by their opponents’ actions.
+Poker is a game of incomplete information.
+The gap concept leverages this fundamental aspect by encouraging players to consider the strength of their own hand alongside what their opponents’ actions imply.
 For instance, when someone raises ahead of you, their action implies a strong hand, suggesting that you need an even stronger hand to call or re-raise comfortably.

 How Does the Gap Concept Apply to Online Poker?

-• Pre-Flop Play: If you’re sitting in late position and it folds around to you, you might open with a wider range of hands.
-Conversely, if someone in early position has raised, tightening up your calling range is advisable unless you have a hand strong enough to challenge their implied strength.
+- Pre-Flop Play: If you’re sitting in late position and it folds around to you, you might open with a wider range of hands.
+If someone in early position has raised, tighten up — unless you have a hand strong enough to challenge what they’re representing.

 Examples